Experimental Challenges in Determining Heat Transfer Efficiency Scaling in Highly Turbulent Cryogenic Rayleigh-Benard Convection: Discussion

 Despite the cryogenic cell is constructed bearing in mind its minimal influence on the turbulent RBC flow under study, even under assumption of ideal OB working fluid (see later for NOB corrections) various corrections ought to be considered and some of them applied to raw data such as just discussed.
 We illustrate their influence on evaluated Nu(Ra) scaling (we use the more sensitive, compensated Nu/Ra$^{1/3}(\rm{Ra})$ versus Ra plot) in Fig.~\ref{fig:Corr}.

-\textbf{Calibration of the resistance values read by the LS340 temperature controller against the MEATEST resistance standard.} The required corrections (not caused by the RBC flow under study) are straightforward and affect the evaluated Nu/Ra$^{1/3}$ versus Ra dependence only marginally, as documented in Fig.~\ref{fig:Corr}a.
+\textbf{Corrected LS340 inputs.} Calibration of the resistance values measured by the LS340 temperature controller against the MEATEST resistance standard was performed.
+The required corrections (not caused by the RBC flow under study) are straightforward and affect the evaluated Nu/Ra$^{1/3}$ versus Ra dependence only marginally, as documented in Fig. 6a.
 Hereafter this correction is always applied and this data set is understood as \textbf{raw data}.

 \textbf{Finite heat conductivity and heat capacity of plates.} Thanks to the high heat conductivity and overall quality of our Cu plates, corrections related to the physical properties of the plates as suggested in Ref.~\cite{ChillaPlates} to our raw data are not applied.